Robert Baltovich: Elizabeth Bain murder

-On June 8, 1990, Baltovich graduated with a degree in psychology and history from the University of Toronto at Scarborough.
+On June 8, 1990, Baltovich graduated with a degree in psychology and history from the University of Toronto Scarborough.
 There he met fellow student Elizabeth Bain and a relationship developed.
 Bain disappeared on June 19, 1990, after telling her mother she was going to "check the tennis schedule" on campus.
 On June 22, her car was found with a large bloodstain in the back seat, later identified to be Bain's blood.
 Her body was never found.
 Detectives Brian Raybould and Steve Reesor took over the case.

 First trial and conviction

-On November 19, 1990, Baltovich was arrested and charged with first-degree murder.
+On November 19, 1990, Baltovich was arrested and charged with First-degree murder.
 Justice John O'Driscoll presided over his case, with crown prosecutors John McMahon and Paul Amenta.
 His trial lawyers were William Gatward and Michael Engel.
 His case continued in the courts for several years, during which he consistently maintained his innocence.
-His lawyers suggested that the so-called "Scarborough rapist" (the term used for the then unidentified serial killer Paul Bernardo) might be responsible for the murder.
+His lawyers suggested that the so-called "Scarborough rapist", the term used for the then unidentified serial killer Paul Bernardo, might be responsible for the murder.

 On March 31, 1992, Baltovich was convicted of second-degree murder.